-- --A purported speech by a member of the U.S. administration which was insulting to Egyptians and called for "a total change of the government and the governmental system in Egypt."
-This forgery, which surfaced in 1976, was the first of a series of bogus documents produced by the Soviets in an effort to complicate U.S.-Egyptian relations. - --Another forged document, allegedly prepared by the Secretary of State, or one of his close associates, for the President, used language insulting and offensive to President Sadat and other Egyptians and also to other Arab leaders, including King Khalid of Saudi Arabia.
-This forgery was delivered anonymously to the Egyptian Embassy in Rome in April 1977. - --A series of forged letters and U.S. Government documents, which surfaced in various locations during 1977, criticized Sadat's "lack of leadership" and called for a "change of government" in Egypt. - --A forged dispatch, allegedly prepared by the U.S. Embassy in Tehran, which was received by mail at the Egyptian Embassy in Belgrade in August 1977.
-This forgery suggested that the United States had acquiesced in plans by Iran and Saudi Arabia to overthrow Sadat. - --A false CIA report, which surfaced in the January 1979 issue of the Cairo-based magazine Al-Dawa, criticized Islamic groups as a barrier to U.S. goals in the Middle East and suggested tactics to suppress, divide, and eliminate these groups. - --A forged letter from U.S. Ambassador to Egypt Herman F. Eilts which surfaced in the October 1, 1979 edition of the Syrian newspaper Al-Ba'th.
+--A purported speech by a member of the U.S. administration which was insulting to Egyptians and called for "a total change of the government and the governmental system in Egypt."
+This forgery, which surfaced in 1976, was the first of a series of bogus documents produced by the Soviets in an effort to complicate U.S.-Egyptian relations.

+Secretary of State, or one of his close associates, for the President, used language insulting and offensive to President Sadat and other Egyptians and also to other Arab leaders, including King Khalid of Saudi Arabia.
+This forgery was delivered anonymously to the Egyptian Embassy in Rome in April 1977.

+--A series of forged letters and U.S. Government documents, which surfaced in various locations during 1977, criticized Sadat's "lack of leadership" and called for a "change of government" in Egypt.

+--A forged dispatch, allegedly prepared by the U.S. Embassy in Tehran, which was received by mail at the Egyptian Embassy in Belgrade in August 1977.
+This forgery suggested that the United States had acquiesced in plans by Iran and Saudi Arabia to overthrow Sadat.

+--A false CIA report, which surfaced in the January 1979 issue of the Cairo-based magazine Al-Dawa, criticized Islamic groups as a barrier to U.S. goals in the Middle East and suggested tactics to suppress, divide, and eliminate these groups.

+--A forged letter from U.S. Ambassador to Egypt Herman F. Eilts which surfaced in the October 1, 1979 edition of the Syrian newspaper Al-Bath.
 The forged letter declared that, because Sadat was not prepared to serve U.S. interests, "we must repudiate him and get rid of him without hesitation".

-AND THE REPORT OF THE PROPERTY OF THE PARTY OF THE PARTY
+entries and the set of the second of